 Here are all of our favorite inclusive Thanksgiving books for kids.
-Many of them share in Native voices and perspectives while others are great books on giving thanks and fun traditions and feasts to celebrate the holiday with friends and family.
+Many of them share indigenous voices and perspectives.
+Others are great books on giving thanks, as well as fun traditions and feasts to celebrate the holiday with friends and family.

 If you’re looking for more resources, American Indians in Children’s Literature is a great resource to check different books.
 Tolerance.org and Oyate.org also have a number of resources for decolonizing Thanksgiving for children, and here’s another list of indigenous children’s books broken up by category.
 I hope you enjoy these Thanksgiving picture books!

 Thanksgiving Books For Toddlers

 This book is one of the sweetest Thanksgiving books for toddlers.
 It helps even really young children understand the concept of gratitude and what they can be thankful for in their lives.
 I love having it in our collection of Thanksgiving board books!

 Thanksgiving Is For Giving Thanks by Margaret Sutherland (Author), Sonja Lamut (Author)

 Short and sweet, this book is perfect for young readers to remember the reason for the season.
 We can all find something for which to be grateful!

 Five Silly Turkeys by Salina Yoon (Author, Illustrator)